 The snail's pace at which state bureaucracies move, and the political appointee framework of the BOE make the task of changing anything nearly as difficult as passing a state law.
 If you've ever tried to convince a local school board, like those one encounters on the mainland, to make a positive change, and tried the same with a state bureaucracy, you will understand the logger jam the latter imposes on the Hawaii public education system.

 Undeniably a daunting challenge, cultural change *is* possible.
 If you have ideas for how to improve Hawaii's schools, share them with the Board of Education.
 Below are some of my letters to the BOE I share with you.
-If you would like to join any of these crusades, please contact me at firstname.lastname@example.org.
+If you've sent a letter to the BOE about changing the Hawaii DOE culture to provide greater openness, accountability, and/or family & community engagement, or you just want to help, please contact me: email@example.com.

 End Systemic Racism in Hawai‘i DOE